The Bang Records StoryThe Bang Records story falls neatly into three parts. From 1965-1973, the label was established and

 record that hit the charts on Swan, but they wouldn't pay for a followup record.
 So we went into the

-with our own money, and cut "I Want Candy."
+studio with our own money, and cut "I Want Candy."

 Following up with the idea of being an Australian group, the three billed themselves as the Strange